sultaniman/cheap-flights/README.md

 Aggregator [`lib/cheap_flights/aggregator.ex`](./lib/cheap_flights/aggregator.ex) is a `GenServer` which is responsible

 1. To fetch flight data from integrations,
-2. Allows to lookup cheap flights,
+2. Allows to lookup cheap flights
+  a.
+To avoid unnecessary work Cachex is used to cache lookup results
 3. Re-fetch flight data

 ```mermaid